 The U.S. Congress chartered the FHLBank System in the Federal Home Loan Bank Act of 1932 (the FHLBank Act) as a GSE to help provide liquidity and credit to the U.S. housing market and support home ownership.
 Promoting home ownership is a long-standing central theme of U.S. government policy.
-The System has a critical public-policy role as important national liquidity providers to mortgage lenders, particularly during stressful conditions when private-sector liquidity often proves unreliable.
+The System has a critical public-policy role as important national liquidity providers to the financial system through our member stockholders, particularly during stressful conditions when private-sector liquidity often proves unreliable.